 If you have mercury fillings in your teeth, have been vaccinated, eat fish regularly, have been exposed to radiation or consume foods from China, you may have heavy metals lurking in your body.
 It is important for your overall health and wellness to be proactive in detoxing heavy metals and toxins.

 One of chlorella’s most significant health benefits is that it wraps itself around even stubborn toxins residing in our bodies, such as lead, cadmium, mercury and uranium, and keeps them from being reabsorbed.
 Regular consumption of chlorella can even help keep heavy metals from accumulating in our bodies’ soft tissues and organs in the first place.
-(1, 2)
+(2, 3)

 2. Detoxifies Radiation and Chemotherapy

 Radiation therapy and chemotherapy are the most common forms of cancer treatment today.
 Anyone who has gone through either of these treatments, or knows anyone who has, knows what a toll they take on the body.
 Chlorella’s high levels of chlorophyll have been shown to protect the body against ultraviolet radiation treatments while removing radioactive particles from the body.

-Cellular components and functions of the immune system remain at or near normal levels and are less adversely affected when patients are undergoing chemotherapy and/or taking immunosuppressive medications such as steroids.”
+Cellular components and functions of the immune system remain at or near normal levels and are less adversely affected when patients are undergoing chemotherapy and/or taking immunosuppressive medications such as steroids.

 The university’s two-year study allowed researchers to observe that glioma-positive patients have fewer respiratory infections and flu-like illnesses when taking chlorella.
-(3)
+(4)

 3. Supports Your Immune System

 Research published in 2012 in the Nutrition Journal found that after 8 weeks of chlorella intake, NK cell activity improved.
 Researchers from the Yonsei University in Seoul Korea studied healthy individuals and their immune system’s response to chlorella supplements.

 4. Promotes Weight Loss

-Chlorella benefits you by helping to regulate hormones, helping with metabolism, improving circulation, and promoting higher levels of energy.
+Chlorella benefits you by helping to regulate hormones, helping with metabolism, improving circulation and promoting higher levels of energy.
 It also helps to reduce weight and body fat, and removes stored toxins.

 As our bodies lose weight, toxins are released, and can be reabsorbed.
 It is important to flush these toxins out of our system as quickly as possible.
 Chlorella’s ability to surround the toxins and heavy metals resident in our bodies helps facilitate elimination and prevent reabsorption.